mayrocolnago/night/README.md

 - `data`: Contains the data of a result if it is an array or object
 - `elapsed`: Time taken to process the request in seconds
 - `http`: HTTP status code
-- `state`: Always 1 for successful responses
+- `state`: Always 1 for successful connection responses

 **result** Parameter followup guide: